What will the weather be for solar eclipse?

 Midwest

-Over the central US, an area of low pressure will be spreading from the northern Great Plains to the Midwest, which will bring clouds and rain.
-As of now, it looks like most of the unsettled weather will stay north of the totality path of the eclipse, from Iowa and Minnesota east to the Great Lakes region.
+Over the central United States, an area of low pressure will be spreading from the northern Great Plains to the Midwest, which will bring clouds and rain.
+It looks like most of the unsettled weather will stay north of the eclipse's path of totality, from Iowa and Minnesota east to the Great Lakes region.

-The system will bring enough unstable and humid air from the south that it could lead to some partly to mostly cloudy conditions over the key states of Nebraska and Missouri, especially in the afternoon -- which may mean cloud-dodging could be required for a clear view in some locations.
+The system will bring enough unstable and humid air from the south that it may create some partly- to mostly-cloudy conditions over the key states of Nebraska and Missouri, especially in the afternoon -- which could mean cloud-dodging could be required for a clear view in some locations.

 Southeast

-The biggest trouble spots, weather-wise, may be in the Southeast.
-A stalled frontal boundary will trigger clouds and storms, though the exact location and intensity is still to be determined.
-The extent of the clouds and storms increase as the heat of the day builds, so portions of the Carolinas, Georgia and Tennessee could have considerable cloudiness and even thunderstorms as the eclipse moves through in the 1 to 2 p.m. hour.
+The biggest trouble spots, weather-wise, will likely be in the Southeast.
+A stalled frontal boundary and onshore flow will trigger clouds and storms in Georgia and the Carolinas.
+The extent of the clouds and storms should increase as the heat of the day builds, which could start happening by the 2 p.m. hour when the eclipse is peaking in the region.

+Clouds and storms will be most likely along the coast (looking at you, Charleston) and in the elevation of the Appalachian Mountains.

 What will you see if the weather is bad?